 Finish by piping a star in between the 2 roses at the top of the heart.
 Fill in any gaps around the edge of the top tier with piped stars.

 Now stand back and admire the beautifully stunning Heart Engagement BundtCake that you have created – ooh and take a gazillion photographs.

 It was a beautifully sunny day and I took advantage of the glorious light in our porch.
 It really is so hard to capture how sparkly this cake twinkled in the sunlight.
 The light danced of off the glittery icing and was mesmerising to look at.

 This Heart Engagement Bundt Cake had one very important ingredient that is not listed, love.
 My husband walked in and saw me smiling as I was writing up this post.
 When he asked what I was smiling about, I told him that I was remembering the look of love, between Matt and Tash in the photos I have of them.
-I respect their privacy, so I cannot show you here.
+Because I respect their privacy I would not show you here.